 Always Take More Than You Think You’ll Need

-Take more clothes, more food, more fuel, more bedding, etc. Taking more that you need will never do any harm, but taking less than you need certainly will.
+Take more clothes, more food, more fuel, more bedding, etc. Taking more than you need will never do any harm, but taking less than you need certainly will.

 It’s all about layers.
 Choose a number of thin layers, then bulk them up with a warm, windproof and waterproof layer.
 Also, never forget your head, hands, neck and feet.
 Make sure every layer you have is a mix of warm, waterproof and windproof as necessary.